brutalzinn/action-chatgpt-me/README.md

 # Hello world github action

-This is my first action to be used with my github profile.
+This action will try to search a especify text at a README file and will replace with some responses created by chat gpt.

-This is just a test small project to adapt me to apple keyboards
+This is just a test small project to adapt me to Apple keyboards